-We get it, the last time you tried to set a goal to slow down on the beers, well, life happened and a few beers later, the goal became a distant memory.
-We’re not going to tell you not to drink beer (we are Don’t Change Much after all!), but at least try to pick a healthier beer and heck, drink a glass of water in between each brewski.
+Have you ever set a goal to drink less beer?
+And then life happened, and a few beers later, that goal became a distant memory?
+We’ve all been there.
+We’re not going to tell you not to drink beer, but at least try to pick a healthier beer and, heck, drink a glass of water in between each brewski.

-Have a gander at the list below to find out which brews may be a better choice for us guys:
+Have a gander at the list below to find out which brews may be a healthier choice for us Canadian guys.

-This dark beer is made with roasted malt or barley and has some healthy vitamins and minerals (vitamin B and iron) which makes it stand out in the crowd.
+This dark beer is made with roasted malt or barley and has some healthy vitamins and minerals such as vitamin B and iron, making it stand out in the crowd.

 Dozens of beers that feature all-organic ingredients and nix the bad stuff (sulphites and chemical preservatives) are available across this great country of ours.